kunal-arora-1411/PlantGuardNet/README.md

 ---
 # test my work
-download test1.jpg or any other leaf photo and upload on this strealit app:\n https://plantguardnet-dnrhxmdfruarqe6vsjjwer.streamlit.app/
+download test1.jpg or any other leaf photo and upload on this strealit app:
+https://plantguardnet-dnrhxmdfruarqe6vsjjwer.streamlit.app/

 ---